vaibhav5140/Assignment-ORU/README.md

 GET /users/male-phone

--The UserModel.find() function is used with a query object containing the following conditions:
+- The UserModel.find() function is used with a query object containing the following conditions:
-    -gender: "Male" - Users with gender set to "Male".
+    - gender: "Male" - Users with gender set to "Male".
-    -$expr: { $gt: [{ $toInt: "$phone_price" }, 10000] } - Users with a phone price greater than $10,000.
+    - $expr: { $gt: [{ $toInt: "$phone_price" }, 10000] } - Users with a phone price greater than $10,000.
--The retrieved users are then sent as a JSON response using res.json(users).
+- The retrieved users are then sent as a JSON response using res.json(users).

 ### Response